04 May 2022

 - Adult patients who have been continued on IV tocilizumab treatment for rheumatoid arthritis during the shortage may resume their normal dosing regimen if dosing intervals have been increased during the shortage.

-- For those adult patients who were previously on IV tocilizumab and were switched to alternative biologic or targeted synthetic agent due to the tocilizumab shortage, but are now experiencing flare requiring prednisolone, these patients may resume IV tocilizumab.
+- For those adult patients who were previously on IV tocilizumab and were switched to alternative biologic or targeted synthetic agent due to the tocilizumab shortage but are now experiencing flare may resume IV tocilizumab.

 During the shortage the amount of IV tocilizumab supplied to hospitals was significantly reduced, we have been reassured by Roche that these amounts will increase following this latest shipment.
 To be clear the amounts available to hospitals will still be reduced compared to pre-pandemic levels.